 Overworked truckers are often in the position of working too many hours with too little sleep.
 A lack of sleep combined with poorly maintained or overloaded trucks can cause a very dangerous situation on the road.
 This sort of negligence results in one out of every eight traffic fatalities involving a trucking collision.

-How an Tampa Truck Accident Lawyer Can Guide you through a Accident Case
+How a Florida Truck Accident Attorney Can Guide you through a Accident Case